 Marcelle Mansour (OAM) is an Australian Sydney based Visual Artist, a painter of pictorial, abstract art, light art, and digital art.
 Fine Art Photographer, Iconographer, Poet, intellectual.
 Contributing Bilingual Writer, Journalist Contributor and Ambassador For Peace.
-Marcelle has professionally practiced visual arts since the early 1980s.
-Her work spans from a representational art of portraits, murals, sceneries and various topics, through to abstract arts.
+Marcelle has professionally practiced visual arts for many years.
+Her work spans from a representational art of portraits, murals, sceneries, and various topics, through to abstract arts.
 As an Australian immigrant, Marcelle received a Bachelor of Arts degree in English Language and English Literature (BA) in 1977 from Ain Shams University, Egypt.
 In Sydney she furthered her studies in a variety of fields, and contributed to journalism within the Australian Ethnic Media, covering newspapers, community radio, and the satellite TV network.

 Marcelle has had previously held numerous national acclaimed solo and group exhibitions with famous artists in prestigious venues, such as S. H. Ervin Gallery, Barry Stern Gallery, the Opera House, the Australian Museum, Artspace, The Parliament House of NSW, Bondi Pavilion, Arthaus Gallery, the Atrium Gallery ABC, Casula Powerhouse, Delmar Gallery, Art Moment Gallery, Willandra Ryde Gallery, Bankstown Arts Centre , Mary MacKillop Place Museum, Art Space on the Concourse Chatswood, and the Corner Gallery Stanmore.
 Marcelle has also participated internationally, in tours around Australia and the world including, Australis in 2000, New York City Gallery Space in 2014, Louvre Museum in 2015 and New York Manhattan in 2017 and Affordable Art Fair NYC 2019 and Contemporary Venice 2019/2020.

 Marcelle’s Solo Art Exhibition of Threshold won the competition of the USA Year in Review 2013 Competition Group Show, Inclusion at the New York City Gallery Space during Armory Week NYC 2014.
 Marcelle’s work also won the competition of Louvre Museum, Fifth Annual Exposure Photography Award, inclusion in the International display at the Louvre Museum in Paris in July 2015.